Leonid Potapov (ethnographer): Career

 Following his graduation Potapov was appointed a head of scientific department in an Uzbek research institute, leading ethnographic expeditions to various areas of Uzbekistan.

-Doctor of Historical sciences, professor, "Tuva ASSR Honored Worker of Science", an outstanding researcher of history and culture of Altaians, Shors, Khakases, Tuvinians and other peoples of southern Siberia.
-He continued to collect material, publishing his first major text Essays on Shoria history in 1931 and continued with his post graduate work at the USSR Academy of Sciences.
-He accepted Marxism-Leninism and its application to ethnography.
-After completing his postgraduate study, Potapov headed the Siberia and ethnography department of the State Ethnographical Museum of the USSR peoples in the Kunstkamera and conducted research work at the USSR Academy of Science's History of Material Culture Institute.
+Doctor of Historical sciences, professor, "Tuvan ASSR Honored Worker of Science", an outstanding researcher of history and culture of Altaians, Shors, Khakas, Tuvans and other peoples of southern Siberia.
+He continued to collect material, publishing his first major text Essays on Shoria history in 1931 and continued with his post graduate work at the Academy of Sciences of the Soviet Union.
+He accepted Marxism–Leninism and its application to ethnography.
+After completing his postgraduate study, Potapov headed the Siberia and ethnography department of the State Ethnographical Museum of the USSR peoples in the Kunstkamera and conducted research work at the Academy of Sciences of the Soviet Union's History of Material Culture Institute.

 In 1939, Potapov gained a PhD in Historical Sciences, presenting the monograph Relicts of primitive-communal system of Altai peoples.
 By that time Potapov had published about 30 works, including a number of monographs.
 At the beginning of the World War II Potapov worked on the evacuation of museum valuables, moving with the museum collection to Novosibirsk in 1942.
 In 1946 he published Altaians and was appointed professor. he then headed the Khakass ethnographic expedition, spending the next 11 years with various expeditions to Altai, Shoria, Khakassia and Tuva.
 He broadened his research materials on shamanism incorporating non-soviet sources.
 Potapov focussed on pre-Islam beliefs of peoples of Central Asia, ethnogenesis, ethnographic materials, archival, written and archeological sources.